klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     LUST to support the same container with different ROCm versions.*

-2. The environment inside the container that does not know about the HPE Cray PE modules installed in the system, and may not know abvout some other modules depending on how `/appl/lumi` is set up.
+2. The environment inside the container that does not know about the HPE Cray PE modules installed in the system, and may not know about some other modules depending on how `/appl/lumi` is set up.

 This is important, because unloading a module in Lmod requires access to the correct